Occupational therapist jobs are projected to grow 16% over the next decade, according to the Bureau of Labor Statistics—much faster than average.

 To land an occupational therapist job, you’ll need to be able to answer typical interview questions.

-Before your interview for an occupational therapist job, research several sources for typical interview questions, and practice your responses until you feel comfortable providing answers that reflect your expertise, job knowledge and interest in the company.
-Here is one comprehensive list of frequently asked interview questions for occupational therapists.
+Prepare for the interview by practicing your responses until you feel comfortable providing answers that reflect your expertise, job knowledge, and interest in the company.

 Occupational Therapist Interview Questions